danieledurante/ProbitSUN/voice_tutorial.md

 ```
 Implementation of Exact Inference
 ================
-As discussed in [`genes_tutorial.md`](https://github.com/danieledurante/ProbitSUN/blob/master/genes_tutorial.md), besides comparing the above algorithms in terms of **computational efficiency**, there is also an interest in understanding **to what extent the Monte Carlo estimates produced by the aforementioned sampling schemes can recover those provided by the exact expressions** presented in Section 2.3 of [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565).
+As discussed in [`genes_tutorial.md`](https://github.com/danieledurante/ProbitSUN/blob/master/genes_tutorial.md), besides comparing the above algorithms in terms of **computational efficiency**, there is also an interest in understanding **to what extent the Monte Carlo estimates produced by the aforementioned sampling schemes can recover those provided by the exact expressions** presented in Section 2.3 of [Durante (2019). *Conjugate Bayes for probit regression via unified skew-normal distributions*](https://arxiv.org/abs/1802.09565).
 Here the focus is on the **posterior mean of the regression coefficients** and the **posterior predictive probabilities for the** *26* **held-out units**.

 To address the above goal, let us **re-start again a new** `R` **session** and **set the working directory where** `voice_data.RData` **is placed**.
 Once this has been done, load the file `voice_data.RData` along with useful `R` packages, and set the model dimensions (`p`,`n`).